 The Mother of Pearl seashells bring the Hawaiian islands’ spirit directly from the ocean or river beds.
 They are great natural techniques that help bring the ocean home to you.

 One of the great things about Mother of Pearl is that the materials come in many different colors and types; the material is all-natural pearl shells.
-The mother of pearl shells can also be cut into various shapes and sizes and inlay into a host of home decor and furniture products.
+The mother-of-pearl shells can also be cut into various shapes and sizes and inlay into various home decor and furniture products.

-- Lampbases – Mother of pearl material on a lampbase is a great way to use the lusterous mother or pearl materail.
+• Lampbases – Mother of pearl material on a lamp base is a great way to use the lustrous mother or pearl material.

-- Home Decor Acessories – Mother of pearl can be used to make everything from boxes, trays to all other kinds of home decor products.
+• Home Decor Accessories – Mother of pearl can be used to make everything from box trays to other home decor products.

-- Furniture – We have used mother of pearl on a cabinet doors of a piece of furniture.
-This gives the furniture some added beauty as the natural colors of the mother of pearl shines through.
+• Furniture – We have used mother of pearl on the cabinet doors of a piece of furniture.
+This gives the furniture some added beauty as the natural colors of the mother-of-pearl shine through.

 The Hawaiian Home Decor And Faux Agate

-Stones were an important part of the Hawaiian Hale as they used the stones to make mosaic floors.
-All kinds of agate or stone designs are an important part of the Hawaiian Hale home.
+Stones were an important part of the Hawaiian Hale; they used them to make mosaic floors.
+All agate or stone designs are an essential part of the Hawaiian Hale home.

 At Mondoro, we manufacture a lot of faux agate.
-The faux agate is a technique that looks and feels like real agate and stones.
+The faux agate technique looks and feels like real agate and stones.

 Here are some of our favorite ways that the faux agate materials can bring the spirit of the Hawaiian Hale into your home:

-- Home decor accessories – There are a variety of home decor accessories that can use the faux agate material such as trays, boxes, candleholders, and host of other items.
+• Home decor accessories – Various home decor accessories can use faux agate material, such as trays, boxes, candleholders, and a host of other items.

-- Furniture – We have used some faux agate to cover part or all the furniture shape.
+• Furniture – We have used some faux agate to cover part or all the furniture shapes.
 We really love this look as it has the look and feel of real agate.

 What Is The Eco-Friendly Seagrass Materials Used in Home Decor Products?